Dealing with regulations in regards to home sewage treatment can be confusing. There are some important things you need to know.

 1. Before you upgrade, replace or install an OSSM system, you must seek an Approval to Install from your local Council.

-Firstly, if you would like to install a new on-site sewage management system you will need to gain Council approval.
+Firstly, if you would like to install a new sewage management system you will need to gain Council approval.
 This approval is required when installing a new system or amending an existing OSSM system.

 When building a new house, there are forms that will need to be submitted by you, your builder or architect.
 In most cases, an Effluent Management Report will be required to assist the local authority in assessing the application.
-These reports are completed in accordance with Local and State guidelines, requiring site assessment and initial system design details.
+These reports are completed in accordance with Local and State Guidelines, requiring site assessment and initial system design details.

 Under the provisions of Clauses 40 and 41, Local Government (General) Regulation 2005, a local council must not approve the installation of sewage management facilities of a domestic nature unless they have been accredited by the NSW Ministry of Health.
 This is the only statutory role of NSW Health in on-site single domestic wastewater management.

 This requirement for accreditation applies to septic tanks, collection wells, aerated wastewater treatment systems, greywater treatment and composting systems.
 True Water chooses to recommend the accredited Fuji Clean Home Sewage Treatment Plant (HSTP) for all of our domestic clients who require secondary treatment.

 2. Your system must meet Local Government requirements for treatment.